-The US Sailing Smallboat Sailing Level 1 Instructor Trainer Course certifies qualified US Sailing instructors to train Smallboat Level 1 sailing instructor candidates to teach beginning sailing.
+The US Sailing Small Boat Sailing Level 1 Instructor Trainer Course certifies qualified US Sailing instructors to train Small Boat Level 1 Instructor candidates to teach beginning sailing.

 The Level 1 Instructor Trainer Course is conducted by Master Instructor Trainers who are experts in the field of sail training.
+The ideal Instructor Trainer candidate must have current Small Boat Level 1 Instructor certification, and will be a sailing career professional with experience running multiple programs.
+A background in education is a plus, as are additional US Sailing certifications.
 Please note that submitting an application does not guarantee acceptance.

 Topics covered during the course include:

 - Lesson/program planning

 - Marketing for the Small Boat Level 1 Instructor Course and legal concerns.

 This is a three-day, 30-hour course.
 Attendance at all course sessions is mandatory.
 Absence from any portion of the course excludes the instructor candidate from evaluation.